Baker's Pure Rye 1847

 Probably.

-Some point to another bottle in the Netherlands owned by a firm that sells "whiskey investments."
-An old handwritten note on that bottle claims it is whiskey from 1843.
+The "Unseen Collection" in the Netherlands has a bottle they say "is thought" to hold whiskey from 1843, based on a handwritten note on the bottle.
 But there are many reasons the contents may not be what the note claims, and those experienced with vintage whiskeys know that old notes accompanying bottles are notoriously unreliable.
-There also has been no public disclosure of any analysis that may have been done on the bottle or contents, and there is no known way to verify when the liquid inside specifically dates from.
-The firm likes to refer to it as "presumably the oldest unopened bottle of whiskey," and of course, anyone is free to presume whatever they wish.
+There is no known way to verify when the liquid inside specifically dates from, but the firm likes to refer to it as "presumably the oldest unopened bottle of whiskey," and of course, anyone is free to presume whatever they wish.